The FARM Foundation Award

 Doctor of Engineering in Agro-Pedology and Agronomy, Koulibi Fidèle Zongo is a lecturer-researcher at the Tenkodogo University Center of Thomas Sankara University.

-A journey that particularly inspired the 2025 jury chaired by Pierre Jacquet, economist and President of the Council scientist of the FARM Foundation.
+A journey that particularly inspired the 2025 jury chaired by Pierre Jacquet, economist and Chairman of the Scientific Council of the FARM Foundation.

-The five other finalists for the 2025 edition
+The 5 other finalists for the 2025 edition

-Following the success of the 2025 edition, the Foundation invites researchers from countries in the South to submit their applications for this new edition 2026 which will highlight other inspiring journeys
+The Foundation invites researchers from developing countries to submit their applications for the 2027 edition., from May 4, 2026, which will highlight other inspiring journeys.